bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 specification.json
 +++++++++++++++++++++

-This file describes module.
-Examples of description can be found here :ref:`Json_schema`.
+This file describes the module.
+Examples of description can be found at :ref:`Json_schema`.